valentinlageard/42shell/notes.md

 - OPTIONAL : export sans argument ni option imprime les variables dans l'ordre.

 ### DONE
+- [x] SIGINT should quit all commands if several command groups are given.
+- [x] DEBUG : Redirections should work even if stated before the command !
 - [x] Manage errors in tokenization and parsing.
 - [x] Manage all enomem errors
 - [x] Single letters are detected as builtin